 Food Studies continues to develop students' awareness of food through an integration of theoretical knowledge and practical skills.
-Students investigate and make judgements on how the principles of nutrition, food preparation, presentation, perceptions, cost and ethical and sustainability considerations influence the creation of food solutions for healthy eating.
+Students investigate and make judgements on how the principles of nutrition are used to support personal wellbeing and the link between food and mental health, students learn food safety, preparation, presentation, sensory perceptions of the food they'll make.
 Emphasis is placed on the design process where students build a sound knowledge of the skills required when working with food.
 Throughout the semester students are given design briefs which require them to plan, prepare and evaluate a variety of dishes to determine their suitable for the intended purpose.
+Students explore Indigenous Australian culture by examining traditional bush foods and contemporary recipes incorporating them.
+They delve into the evolution of Australian cuisine, tracing its development through postwar migration, refugee resettlement, and various cultural influences.